mike-maker404/video-2-ASCII-converter/README.md

 # video-2-ASCII-converter

 This simple software will turn mp4 files in to ASCII art in a HTML file
-you can open the exit file in chrome
+you can open the HTML file in chrome

 To setup run the --- Video2AsciiArtSetup64 --- first it work better with the 64 bits os